ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_configure_ovhcloud_backint_agent_several_buckets/guide.en-us.md

 OVHcloud Backint Agent for SAP HANA allows you to back up and recover your SAP HANA database on one or many OVHcloud S3 Object Storage buckets.

-The advantage of using several S3 Object Storage buckets is to separate the data backup named "DATA" from the log backup named "LOG", or to store into a S3 Object Storage bucket with a different retention policy or also another location.
+Using several S3 Object Storage buckets can be useful to:

+- separate the data backup named `databackup` from the log backup named `log_backup` ;
+- store into S3 Object Storage buckets with a different retention policy ;
+- use different locations.

 ![two_buckets](images/two_buckets.png){.thumbnail}